 The three USB ports on the rear of the TRIUS camera are usable with any other USB device that does not take more than about 200mA of DC current.
 Internal thermal fuses are used to protect these ports from excess loading, but most USB peripherals will consume well under the 200mA limit.
 Owing to the limited space on the rear panel, we have used 'mini B' style connectors, rather than conventional female 'A' type.
+To interface with these sockets, we provide 3 short mini B to female A leads, that can then be plugged into standard USB extension leads.

 Using the ports is essentially just the same as using any powered USB hub.
-No special procedures are required and you can simply connect your Lodestar X2 etc. as if using an external hub.
+No special procedures are required and you can simply connect your Lodestar etc. as if using an external hub.
 The computer will 'see' these devices and install them in the usual way.

-Other features of the TRIUS PRO-814C hardware and software
+Other features of the TRIUS PRO-25C hardware and software